Things to do in Austria

 - Austria is also famous for its sweets.
-The Sachertorte, is an Austrian sweet sponge covered with chocolate, apricot jam, and whipped cream.
-The symbolism of Sachertorte in the Austrian culinary things is so strong that it has its own National Celebration day at December the fifth.
+The Sachertorte is an Austrian soft sponge covered with chocolate, apricot jam, and whipped cream.
+The symbolism of Sachertorte in the Austrian culinary things is so high that it has its own National Celebration day at December the fifth.
 The Sacher Cafe is proudly mentioning Sachertorte in its page: https://www.sacher.com/en/original-sacher-cake.
 The page is built in English and German and plays well on mobile devices.

 - Vienna offers a mix of culinary treasures from Asian to North European, to Australian and American cuisine.
 Vegetarian, Sushi, Indian, Mexican, Israeli, Irish, Iranian, all sorts of dishes from around the world.

 - Just visit Naschmarkt in the heart of Vienna where all cultures mix and food products imported.
 Naschmarkt is a perfect place to taste the different cuisines.
-Things to see in Naschmarkt is the flea market on Saturday and the art-nouveau buildings from architect Otto Wagner i.e. the Majolikahaus AKA the Painted Buildings or Majolica Wienzeile, that sort of frame this particular location.
-Naschmarkt's web page is: https://www..naschmarkt-vienna.com.
+Things to see in Naschmarkt is the flea market on Saturday and the art-nouveau buildings from architect Otto Wagner, i.e., the Majolikahaus AKA the Painted Buildings or Majolica Wienzeile, that sort of frame this particular location.
+Naschmarkt′s web page is https://www..naschmarkt-vienna.com.
 The page is built in English but not updated since 2012 so not suited for mobile devices.
 Fillgraderstiege is a beautiful stair near Naschmarkt worth seeing together with Cafe Drechsler (1919) near Naschmarkt.
-The Cafe Drechsler web page is: https://www.cafedrechsler.at an outdated web page offered in English but will not perform well on modern devices.
+The Cafe Drechsler web page is: https://www.cafedrechsler.at an old web page offered in English but will not perform well on modern devices.